 The officers that didn't follow through and do their job and arrest the guy.

-I mean, look, if nobody wants a DUI.
+I mean, look, nobody wants a DUI.

-The simple answer is I would argue Uber.
+The simple answer is, I would argue, uber.

 The simple answer is don't do it.

-So it just so he's initiated the conflict.
+So he initiated the conflict.

 Okay.

-I'm gonna have to tase you.
+I'm going to have to tase you.

-I have to stop, get your hands off my taser.
+Get your hands off my taser.

 Well, then we saw that Rashard Brooks stole the taser.

-And his attorney now is saying that he got tased, that he grabbed the taser and he sh literally used it on that officer.
+And his attorney now is saying that he got tased, that he grabbed the taser and he literally used it on that officer.

 And then the lawyer added, then he fell over, landed on his head on the pavement and gets a concussion.

-Well, all of a sudden now we're not in a grand jury room with only one side of the case being presented.
+Well, all of a sudden now, we're not in a grand jury room with only one side of the case being presented.

-We believe in a fair and impartial jury, and evidence gets to be presented here.
+We believe in a fair and impartial jury and evidence gets to be presented here.

-I went through it in great specificity and detail yesterday on this show and last night on TV, and I'll get into more detail maybe later today and on the program tonight.
+Now you add to that, well, okay, under the law, I went through it in great specificity and detail yesterday on the show and last night on TV, and I'll get into more detail maybe later today and on the program tonight.

-But under Georgia law, it's pretty pretty simple.
+But under Georgia law, it's pretty simple.

 You're allowed to use deadly force if somebody has a deadly weapon that is either a threat to themselves or others.

-Well, it just so happens, unrelated case two weeks ago that the DA Paul Howard said this about tasers.
+Well, it just so happens, unrelated case two weeks ago, that the DA Paul Howard said this about tasers.

 Listen.

-And charge with aggravated assault of uh Ms. Pilgrim, and this is for pointing a taser at Mrs. Uh Pilgrim.
+And this is for pointing a taser at Mrs. Pilgrim.

-As you know, under Georgia Law, a taser is considered As a deadly weapon under Georgia law.
+As you know, under Georgia law, a taser is considered as a deadly weapon under Georgia law.

 It's not as cut and dry.